KD0603/New-Balancing-Operator/README.md

 **Part1_unmatched.py:** Apart from deleting the penalty part, nothing has changed in the code section.

-But now Part 1, which is the mismatch in market orders, only represents predictions/assumptions.
+But now Part 1, which is the unmatched order in market orders, only represents predictions/assumptions.
 These are not real grid transactions yet - real grid settlement occurs in Part 2, after the real deviation is resolved.

-It can be used to compare the settlement results during prediction.
-If you don't need to know the forecasted
-results, you can also delete part 1
+It can be used to compare the settlement results during forecastion.
+If you don't need to know the forecasted  results, you can also delete part 1

 **part2_deviation.py:** Before internal matching, offset the deviation with the unmatched amount of the household's daily market (to avoid unnecessary grid trading)